Eleazar19/Revenue-Optimization-And-Pricing-Insights-for-Swift-Haul-Ride-Sharing-Company-/README.md

 - During high traffic congestion, average revenue per hour edge higher at #1,836.67 which surpasses revenue generated during low and medium traffic rides.
 This shows the business isn’t experiencing revenue loss as a result of extra time spent on high traffic rides.

 - Average revenue per hour is strategically moderated across different weather conditions to align with the present weather challenges and risk exposure the company might face.
-Interworlds, fare amount moderate downwards during better weather conditions and experience an uptick during hash weather.
+In other words, fare amount moderate downwards during better weather conditions and experience an uptick during hash weather.
 Therefore revenue per hour can be said to be balanced across different weather.

 ## Business Recommendations